nodeset-org/hyperdrive-stakewise/README.md

 Example: `sh init-node.sh holesky` will initialize a node for [NodeSet's test vault on Holesky](https://app.stakewise.io/vault/0x01b353abc66a65c4c0ac9c2ecf82e693ce0303bc).

 Remember to forward your ports so you can find peers!
 Nimbus uses `9000` and Geth uses `30303` (both TCP & UDP).
+Note: for simplicity, the included EC configurations are open to all external http requests.
+You should NOT forward the port for the HTTP endpoint without first limiting the configuration further, otherwise your EC may be vulnerable to a DDOS attack.

 Once you run the script, logs will be shown.
 You may exit this view safely with `ctrl+c` and everything will continue running.
 To see the logs again, use `docker compose logs -f`.